 As a young athlete, Marestella was always someone I admired for her hard work ethic and positive love for the sport.
 She is in very capable hands with Jim Lafferty who I find is one of the most passionate people I have ever met when it comes to Track and Field.

 Obiena who is still technically a junior athlete will turn 19 in December.
 The recent Singapore Open on August 24 again improved his national record to 5.20m.
 Which is good for the top 5 finish in Asian Games.
 After being sent to Italy to train for 3 months through the IAAF Ernest Obiena.

 Broke the 22-year-old national record of 3x SEA Games champion and Olympian Edward Lasquette.

 At the PATAFA Weekly Relays EJ cleared 5.01m, then the following week he improved this again to 5.05m, 2 weeks later he cleared 5.06, 5.10, and 5.15 on the same day.
 Before his recent improvement in Singapore.

-I have been a long-time family friend of the Obiena’s as Emerson looked after me when I was a young athlete making my way in the world.
-I have had the pleasure of watching EJ as a 6-year-old boy grow into the very talented and well-mannered young man he is today, he inherited more than just his dad’s good pole vault skills.
+I have been a long-time family friend of the Obienas.
+As Emerson looked after me when I was a young athlete making my way into the world.
+I have had the pleasure of watching EJ as a 6-year-old boy grows into the very talented and well-mannered young man he is today.
+He inherited more than just his dad’s good pole vault skills.